frozen-beak/asm_dev/README.md

 E.g.,

-`eax` - Accumulator, Used to temporarily store results of computation
+`eax` - Accumulator, Used to temporarily store results of computation.

-`ebx` - Base pointer for memory access
+`ebx` - Base pointer for memory access.

-`edx` - I/O Operations, also holds intermediate results in arithmetic operations (e.g. remainder of a division)
+`edx` - I/O Operations, also holds intermediate results in arithmetic operations (e.g. remainder of a division).

+`ecx` - Used for data manipulation.
+Often used as a counter in loop and string manipulation.